PaulusUnexpendableTurtle/spellcaster/README.md

 # What should it do
 Server:

+Important: need to organize queue/stack to deal with this sh#t

 0. independent from type of connection (e.g. browser/app)
 1. register players
 2. pair players